 A Conveyor that Checks All the Boxes

-Cannon Equipment recently unveiled a flexible powered conveyor – a modular conveyance system that is truly plug and play.
+Cannon Equipment recently unveiled AgiliFlex – a flexible powered conveyor to maximize your efficiencies and productivity.
 Built on rolling casters, you simply expand and configure the conveyor around your available space, plug it into any 120-volt outlet and start moving products from point A to point B, while zero pressure accumulation technology keeps materials moving safely and prevents damage.
 When not in use, the conveyor condenses for convenient storage.